RHDV1 K5 in Victoria

 Where RHDV1 K5 works

-RHDV1 K5 works in a range of different habitats, although the most beneficial results will likely be seen in cooler/wetter regions of the state, as this is where the benign strain of the virus (RCV-A1) is found.
+RHDV1 K5 works in a range of different habitats, although the best results were seen in cooler/wetter regions of the state, where the benign strain of the virus (RCV-A1) was previously providing the rabbit population with some protection.

 RHDV1 K5 is more humane